dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 layout: post
 categories: three.js
 id: 172
-updated: 2023-02-28 13:36:38
+updated: 2023-05-30 11:48:55
-version: 1.33
+version: 1.34
 ---

 In this post I will be writing about the [BufferGeometryLoader](https://threejs.org/docs/index.html#api/loaders/BufferGeometryLoader) in [threejs](https://threejs.org/) the popular javaScript library for working with 3D objects.
 The Buffer Geometry Loader is one of several options in threejs when it comes to external asset loaders, some of which might prove to be a better option depending on what needs to happen.
 What is nice about the buffer geometry loader is that it is baked into the core of threejs itself, so there is no need to boter loading an additional file beyond that which is often the case with many other options.

 If I want to import a 3d model that has been created in a 3d modeling program like [blender](https://www.blender.org/), and if I want to use the built in buffer geometry loader, it will have to be converted to a standard JSON format used by threejs.
 Luckily there is an official plugin to do just that for blender at least in the three.js repositories [exporters folder](https://github.com/mrdoob/three.js/tree/r92/utils/exporters/blender) of r92 of threejs.
 As of r93+ the exporter has been removed from the repository but the same old exporter should still work okay with the version of blender that is being used, if not doing this might prove to be a little involved.

 Because I might run into problems exporting what I want to use from various programs I would not stop with the buffer geometry loader.
 One of the other options when it comes to loading assets into threejs that I like best thus far would be the [Collada file loader](/2021/04/30/threejs-dae-collada-loader/).
 This collada file loader allows me to load files that are in a format that works out of the box with blender without having to bother with external plug-ins to add the export functionality of that program.
-The collada file format is also a great format not just for geometry but also with materials, textures, and so forth as well.T his way I do not have to bother adding a plugin to blender, but I do have to add an additional file on top of threejs to load Collada Files as that loader is not built into the core of threejs like that of the Buffer Geometry loader.
+The collada file format is also a great format not just for geometry but also with materials, textures, and so forth as well.
+T his way I do not have to bother adding a plugin to blender, but I do have to add an additional file on top of threejs to load Collada Files as that loader is not built into the core of threejs like that of the Buffer Geometry loader.

 Still if you are willing to do what is necessary to create buffer geometry JSON files, the buffer geometry loader is one way to go about loading external geometry at least.
 So then in this post I will be writing abut at least a few examples of this kind of option when it comes to this sort of thing.